 Fusterlandia

-Cuban artist José Fuster turned the neighborhood of Jaimanitas into his canvas.
+October 11, 2024Cuban artist José Fuster turned the neighborhood of Jaimanitas, a fishing village on the outskirts of Havana, into his canvas.
 The resulting body of work is known as Fusterlandia, a magical place seemingly dreamt up from a child’s imagination.
 Fusterlandia enchants travelers with its masterful designs and rainbow hues.
-Walking through this wildly mosaicked neighborhood is a vibrant and colorful journey.

 Each house boasts its own unique style and personality, just like its residents.
-Murals and mosaics create landscapes and narratives and the designs become more and more concentrated as you enter the heart of this close-knit fishing community.
+Murals and mosaics create landscapes and narratives and the designs become more and more concentrated as you enter the heart of this close-knit community.
 Multi-colored tiles paint the area, coating bus stops, gates, homes, public squares and office buildings.
 A textured archway in the heart of this artistic maze signals your arrival to the main attraction in Fusterlandia – the creator’s home, where the magic began.

 José Fuster was born in 1946 in Villa Clara, Cuba.
 He moved to Havana and studied art at The National School of Art Instructors.